ewerk/authzed-http-client/README.md

     defaultClient.setBasePath("http://localhost");

     var apiInstance = new ExperimentalServiceApi(defaultClient);
-    var body = new V1BulkCheckPermissionRequest(); // V1BulkCheckPermissionRequest | NOTE: Deprecated now that BulkCheckPermission has been promoted to the stable API as \"CheckBulkPermission\".
+    // V1BulkCheckPermissionRequest | NOTE: Deprecated now that BulkCheckPermission has been promoted to the stable API as "CheckBulkPermission". var body = new V1BulkCheckPermissionRequest();

     try {
       var result = apiInstance.experimentalServiceBulkCheckPermission(body);